mmphego/mmphego.github.io/_posts/2022-05-09-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-1.md

 **Note:** We did not use any AWS services to host our Jenkins environment at our workplace, instead we used [Proxmox](https://www.proxmox.com/en/) containers.

-Thank your @AneleMakhaba, for your collaboration in writing this post.
+Thank your Anele Makhaba (https://za.linkedin.com/in/anele-makhaba-a36692161), for your collaboration in writing this post.

 ---